 The Cybercrime graduate certificate program may be completed fully online.
 However, some courses are available in the traditional format also are classified to meet requirements within this certificate program.
 This program provides students with specialized skills in cybercrime and digital forensics.
 All courses in the cybercrime certificate program may be applied to the online cybercrime concentration of the Master of Science with a major in Criminal Justice and Criminology.

-3. A letter of application detailing: a) academic background, b) relevant experience, c) career goals and objective to enrollment in this program.
+- A Statement of Purpose detailing: a) academic background, b) relevant experience, c) career goals and objective to enrollment in this program.

-Applicants who meet two out of the three requirements outlined for GPA and GRE scores may be granted provisional admission by the graduate faculty committee based on careful review of additional materials submitted.
+Students whose GPA is under 2.75 may be granted provisional admission by the graduate faculty committee based on a careful review of additional materials submitted.

 *The application and all required documents listed on the “admissions requirements” tab for the program must be received by the deadline.
 If all required documents are not received by the deadline your application will not be considered for admission.